Student placement case studies

 As it turned out, the student was then able to use 1 of the videos (silent sorting) in a remote therapy session and to send it to the parent for future reference.

-  As a therapist, this remote placement was an interesting and manageable way to provide a supported student experience, whilst fulfilling the placement requirements.
+As a therapist, this remote placement was an interesting and manageable way to provide a supported student experience, while fulfilling the placement requirements.

 Feedback from the student was extremely positive.
 It was a challenging and memorable learning experience, which combined learning new skills with consolidating developing therapy knowledge and techniques.
 There was also a requirement for extensive revision and reflection.

 As a practice educator with many years of experience, I will now be incorporating the production of therapy videos in future placements as a useful learning experience and consolidation of skills.